dustinpfister/blog_posts/_posts/linux-bash-script-conditional-statements.md

 When it comes to translating anything worked out with the test command into an expression for an if statement, generally it is just a process of dropping the test command and enclosing the expression into the square brackets that are used in if statements.

-## 3 - A Argumnets Defaults Example of an If Statement
+## 3 - A Argumnets Defaults Example of an if Statement

 Now for an actual example that might prove to be helpful.
 This example will not just make use of an if statement but also functions in bash also.
 Functions are another helpful aspect of bash scripts that allow for the creating of reusable blocks of code in a bash script.